brookep1/OpenYT3D/README.md

 ###Usage:

+1. *Download latest* stable zip file
+2. *Unzip it so somewhere* - There is no installer
-1. *Download youtube-dl.exe* - See above
+2. *Download youtube-dl.exe* - See above
 2. *Place youtube-dl.exe in the same directory as Openyt3d.bat*
 3. *Check params.ini* - You might need to specify the location of your player if it's not in the default install
 4. *Run the batch file* - openyt3d.bat.
 A simple DOS window will pop open.
 5. *Read the Notes*
 6. *Paste in the YouTube URL* or other youtube-dl.exe supported URL.
 In DOS it is Right-Click, Paste.
 Hit enter.
 7. *Watch Movie*
+8. *Command window stays open* - you can put in another URL to play

+You can create an alias for the batch file and put it on your desktop or somewhere.

 ###Params Options Include:
 - Ability to skip the Notes (off by default)